Many airline credit cards cost less than $100 per year, but not this one. Is Citibank’s American Airlines Executive card worth the $450 price tag?

 In a nutshell…

-When it comes to the AAdvantage Executive versus the Platinum Select, the biggest differences (in my opinion at least) are the following five things.
+When it comes to the AAdvantage Executive versus the Platinum Select, the biggest differences are the following five things.

 1. Admirals Club Access

-If you were to pay cash for a yearly membership, this would run you anywhere from $350 to $500, depending on your AAdvantage tier status.
+If you were to pay cash for a yearly membership, you’d pay anywhere from $350 to $500, depending on your AAdvantage tier status and whether you’re renewing or purchasing a new membershipl.
 Alternately, one-day passes are available for $50 a pop.

-So does this benefit – in and by itself – make the Executive World MasterCard worth the $450 annual fee?
+So does this benefit alone make the Executive World MasterCard worth the $450 annual fee?

 Maybe, but maybe not.

-The reason I say this is because the American Express Platinum Card also has a $450 annual fee but it gives you access to:
+The American Express Platinum Card also has a $450 annual fee, but it also gives you access to:

 - Priority Pass Select.
-Enroll for access to 600+ lounges worldwide (you’re free, guests may enter with you for a fee of $27 per person).
+Enroll for access to 600+ lounges worldwide.
+Your access is complimentary, and guests may enter with you for a fee of $27 per person.

-- Centurion Lounges, currently at Las Vegas (LAS) and the Dallas/Fort-Worth (DFW), which are the first of several American Express airport lounges that will open in major U.S. cities.
+- Centurion Lounges, currently at Las Vegas (LAS), Dallas/Fort-Worth (DFW) and LaGuardia (LGA).
+These are the first of several American Express airport lounges that will open in major U.S. cities.

-- Airspace Lounges in New York (JFK), Cleveland (CLE) and the Baltimore-Washington International (BWI).
+- Airspace Lounges in New York (JFK), San Diego (SAN), Cleveland (CLE) and the Baltimore-Washington International (BWI).